IABTechLab/uid2-operator/scripts/aws/README.md

 1. AWS Account
 2. Amazon VPC with NAT gateway, private and public subnets
-3. UID2 Operator Key (contact - UID2partners@thetradedesk.com)
+3. UID2 Operator Key
-4. UID2 Operator AMI (contact - UID2partners@thetradedesk.com)
+4. UID2 Operator AMI

-If you do not have #3 and #4 of pre-requisites, please contact UID2 support team to get them.
+If you do not have #3 and #4 of pre-requisites, please contact UID2 support team (UID2partners@thetradedesk.com) to get them.

 ** Note - You can deploy UID2 Operator using either of the below Amazon Machine Image (AMI) configurations **